 To begin our amazing experience we depart Dublin and make our way to the West of Ireland and tour beautiful Connemara.
 On our way across the midlands of Ireland, we take a comfort stop for refreshments before arriving in the enchanting village of Cong.
 Famed by John Wayne and Maureen O'Hara in the film Quiet Man, the village is home to Ashford castle, a regular haunt of the rich and famous and a wedding venue for a host of international stars.
 We have time to visit Cong Abbey before continuing our journey through the wilderness of Connemara.
 We enjoy the unique landscape, beautiful lakes, valleys and mountain scenery.
 Gaelic speaking, this area still maintains many of Ireland's traditional ways, however it was deserted during the dreadful famine times of 1845. to 1851.
 We arrive in Galway mid afternoon to ensure that we get the most out of this cultural city.
 We have time to explore the Spanish Arch and ramble around colorful shop street with its many street performers, seafood eateries, and quaint Irish bars with wonderful musicians.
 A great night of real Irish entertainment is always a highlight of Ireland's traditional music capital.

 Today you will have the wild Atlantic ocean by your side as we cruise down the West coast.
 See beautiful beaches, golden sand, maybe even a few dolphins and whales.
-Our first stop is Dunguaire castle, home to the legendary king of Connacht.
-We continue to the seaside village of Kinvara after which we visit the lunar landscape of the Burren.
-It is the only place on earth where Alpine, Arctic and Mediterranean flowers grow side by side, and your guide will tell you inspiring tales of how our ancestors overcame the horrors of the great Potato Famine of 1845-49, sending over a million of our ancestors to the four corners of the globe and in particular Britain, North America, and Australia.
-We will have our lunch stop in Doolin, a beautiful Gaelic speaking village.
-After lunch it's onwards to the majestifc CLIFFS OF MOHER, the most popular natural tourist destination in Ireland and most spectacular cliffs in Europe.
-Rising over 700 ft in height, these cliffs are home to some of natures most majestic birds including puffins, gannets and many more.
-Bore we cross the River Shannon in historic Limerick, the setting for Frank McCourt's blockbuster book Angela's Ashes we take a photo-stop at Bunratty castle.
-Our last stop is the beautiful heritage town of Adare with its fabulous thatched cottages, renowned for being regularly voted Ireland's tidiest town.
-We spend the night in Killarney.
+Run around the lunar landscape of the Burren, the only place on earth where Alpine, Arctic and Mediterranean flowers grow side by side, and hear your guide tell inspiring tales of how our ancestors overcame the horrors of the great Potato Famine of 1845-49, sending over a million of our ancestors to the four corners of the globe and in particular Britain, North America, and Australia.
+We'll stop in the village of Doolin for lunch and maybe a pint before continuing to the nearby Cliffs of Moher.
+Over 700 ft tall, the cliffs are perhaps the most spectacular in Europe and are home to some of nature's most majestic birds including puffins and gannets.
+Afterwards, we'll cross the River Shannon in historic Limerick.
+Our last stop today is the beautiful heritage town of Adare with its fabulous thatched cottages, renowned for being regularly voted Ireland's tidiest town.
+We spend the night on the rural Dingle Peninsula.